 - Create a Facebook ad

 - Create a survey to give out at the end of training sessions

 - Check your website traffic to see how people are finding your website and which pages are attracting the most people

 Before I switch off from work in the evenings, I like to write a list of bite-sized tasks that I can tackle the next day.
-If I’m in the office, I often find that I’m at my most productive in the mornings, so this is when I tackle things like writing new training materials or scheduling one-to-one mentoring sessions.
+If I’m in the office, I often find that I’m at my most productive in the mornings, so this is when I tackle things like writing new training materials or having meetings.
 I then earmark ten minutes after lunch to blitz the marketing tasks I wrote down the night before.
 To keep me on track, I’ll often set the timer on my phone for ten minutes and challenge myself to see how many tasks I can cross off my list in that time.
 I can’t tell you how satisfying it is to strike a line through each completed task!

-Just ten minutes a day can make a significant difference to your marketing efforts.
+Just ten minutes a day really can make a significant difference to your marketing efforts.
 The key is to do something little and often rather than neglecting your marketing for months at a time.
 Just ten minutes a day adds up to 50 minutes a week and more than three hours per month, which is a good chunk of time.
 Just remember that even the smallest step each day will keep you moving forwards.